HEERF Funds Are No Longer Available

 - Washington Application for State Financial Aid (WASFA)

-What is the deadline for fall quarter funding?
+What is the deadline for Spring quarter funding?

-The Financial Aid Office must receive your FAFSA/WASFA, and/or your request for a reevaluation of income by October 8, 2021.
+The Financial Aid Office must receive your FAFSA/WASFA, and/or your request for a reevaluation of income by Monday April 18, 2022.
 Allow one week for the office to receive your FAFSA/WASFA.
+Please submit your information early.

 How can I ask questions about this process, or receive help in filling out the FAFSA or WASFA?

 The best way to reach the financial aid office for assistance is by using the online help request system.
-When submitting a request, indicate you need assistance with Federal Emergency Funds and choose the financial aid department.
+When submitting a request, indicate you need assistance with completing the FAFSA or WASFA or applying for Federal Emergency Funds and choose the financial aid department.
 Use the button below to access the online help request system.

 International students should contact their advisor in the International Education Division to receive information and assistance with the application process.